postgres-ai/postgres-checkup/README.md

 project directory as epoch of check `1`.
 Epoch is a numerical sign of current iteration.
 For example: in half a year we can switch to "epoch number `2`".

-As a result of health-check we have got a two directories with .json files and .md files:
+As a result of health-check we have got two directories with .json files and .md files:

 ```bash
 ./artifacts/my-site_org-slony/json_reports/1_2018_12_06T14_12_36_+0300/